We create fun age appropriate packs for each student that is about 2 years of age or older.

 · First name

-· Letter/number/shape activity page
+· Color, shape, pattern, or other activity page

 · Free coloring page

-· Mindful tracing activities, for example, can help the hands and eyes work together, it encourages your child to use both sides of their brain and is a fun visual activity for getting your child to strengthen their muscle memory.
+Mindful tracing activities, for example, can help the hands and eyes work together, it encourages your child to use both sides of their brain and is a fun visual activity for getting your child to strengthen their muscle memory.

 · Valentines